ali-farhad/auto_bank_reconcilation/README.md

 |   2       | 1234      |   100 |
 | 	3       | 3124      |    200 |

-* copy your excel file in the same folder as the script
+* Copy your excel file in the same folder as the script
-* go to cmd -> cd {your_directory} -> bank_recon.py
+* Go to cmd -> cd {your_directory} -> bank_recon.py
-* follow the instructions
+* Follow the instructions
-* after the script is done, your outfile will have these two rows highlighted since they were the same in both the sheets:
+* After the script is done, your outfile will have these two rows highlighted since they were the same in both the sheets:

 | Sr        | Cheque No         | Amount  |
 | ------------- |:-------------:| -----:|